 Inflammation: is your body and brain on fire?

-Evidence shows that many mental and brain states are linked to immune system and inflammation.
+Evidence shows that many mental and brain states are linked to the immune system and inflammation.

 Factors contributing to inflammation

-Therefore, although the reaction to acute stress is usually successfully resolved by combination of immune responses, prolonged stress could lead to chronic inflammatory state.
+Reaction to acute stress is usually successfully resolved by combination of immune responses.
+However, prolonged stress or prolonged activation of pro-inflammatory immune responses such as with smoking or poor sleep could lead to a chronic inflammatory state.

 Factors contributing to systemic inflammation.
 (Image based on Berk et al. 2013).